Texas Medigap Plan C – Benefits and Coverage

 |Foreign Travel Emergency (up to plan limits)|

 Texas Medigap Plan C covers all the Medicare copays and coinsurances that you would normally be responsible for except for the Part B Excess Charges.
 This makes it one of the most comprehensive Medicare supplements.
 Only Plan F has more coverage.
+However, Plan C and Plan F will begin to be phased out in 2020.
+Since Plan C covers the annual Part B deductible, it will no longer be available to new Medicare enrollees as of 2020.
+Both Plan C and Plan F will still be available to beneficiaries who had Medicare prior to year 2020.

 An Excess Charge occurs when the amount that a doctor or other health care provider is higher than the Medicare-approved amount.
 The provider may charge up to 15% more than Medicare’s assigned rates.
 People on Texas Medigap Plan C are responsible to pay this excess charge.